 Once the officer has successfully completed this training, he or she is then assigned to a Field Training Officer (FTO) in the Patrol Division for a period of nine weeks.
 While assigned to an FTO, the new officer is trained, evaluated and continually assessed for their ability to perform the duties and meet the expectations of a UFPD law enforcement officer.
 We hope that you take the opportunity to read the information describing our FTO Program.

-The FTO Program is just the beginning of training designed to prepare officers for their duties as a law enforcement officer.
+The FTO Program is just the beginning of training designed to prepare officers for their duties as law enforcement officers.
 Each officer also participates in quarterly in-service training as well.
 The in-service training is designed to provide officers, ranging from the most recently hired to the most senior experienced, with both annually mandated training requirements and enhanced skill training.
-The in-service training is also described in more detail on its seperate web page so please feel free view it.
+The in-service training is also described in more detail on its separate web page so please feel free view it.

 P.O.
 Box 112150